Li-Heng-LH/JavaProfessionalWorkOut/README.md

 ##### Character Stream #####
 * Byte stream is low-level I/O. Byte streams should only be used for the most primitive I/O.
 * If a file contains character data, the best approach is to use character streams.
+* Unicode: a character is represented as a **code point**.
+* Unicode can be implemented by different character encodings.
+* UTF-8 is a popular one among them.
+* UTF-8 uses one byte for the first 128 code points, and up to 4 bytes for other characters.
+* The first 128 Unicode code points represent the ASCII characters, which means that any ASCII text is also a UTF-8 text.
+* **Top level: abstract class Reader**
+* Java uses Unicode.
+Reader and Writer can convert between Unicode and system encoding.
+* Some notable Readers: InputStreamReader, BufferedReader, FileReader(extends InputStreamReader)
+* **Top level: abstract class Writer**
+* Some notable Writers: OutputStreamWriter, BufferedWriter, FileWriter(extends OutputStreamWriter), PrintWriter
+* InputStreamReader V.S FileReader:
+  1. A FileReader is an InputStreamReader
+  2. An InputStreamReader is a **bridge** from **byte streams to character streams**: It reads bytes and decodes them into characters using a specified charset.
+  Therefore it can be constructed by passing in InputStream.
+  3. FileReader is a **convenience class** for reading character files.
+It can be instantiated by passing in file name.
+  3. InputStreamReader can handle all input streams, not just files.
 &nbsp;

 &nbsp;